Go's Value Philosophy: Part 3 - Zero Values: Go's Valid-by-Default Philosophy

 // No nil checks needed for value types

-The pattern: Some types have nil as their zero value: pointers, slices, maps, channels, interfaces, and functions.
-Other types (int, bool, string, structs) are never nil - they always have concrete zero values.
+Value types (int, bool, string, structs) are never nil - they always hold concrete zero values.

 2. Simpler Struct Initialization